Logo

 Ledger Signers: The Simplest Cold Storage Solution

 Ledger signers secure private keys inside a Secure Element chip and present transaction details on a trusted screen for local verification before signing.
-A custom secure operating system isolates apps on the chip to minimize attack surface.
+Their secure operating environment isolates apps on the chip to reduce exposure from other software on the connected device.

-Set up a Ledger signer, create a dedicated cold account, and explore Web3 with confidence—this is what real self‑custody looks like.
+Set up a Ledger signer, create a dedicated cold account, and explore Web3 with separation between offline value-holding and any online interaction.

 FAQ About Cold Wallets